D-Jeffrey/Embroidery-File-Organize/help.md

 `Download days old` - Determine many days old of zip files to look for when choosing which files to check to see if new embroidary files have appeared in your download folder.
 The Download folder is usually something like c:\users\username\Downloads.
 It does not look in subdirectories of that folder or other locations.
 Normally, you would use 1 for this value, since you will run the program right after downloading your purchases from stores.

 `Keep all types` - It is recommended that you do not have this checked and it will only keep the most preferred embroidery file type.
 If it is check, it will keep all of the preferred types of pattern files (rather than only the one preferred).
 See `preferred Sew Type` below.

+`Safely Eject USB when done` - When you are done load files onto a USB drive, if you remove it too quickly, it may corrupt the drive.
+This option will automtically make sure the drive is safe to remove.

+`Open MySewnet Cloud when done` - Open the MySewnet Cloud web page when done.  (https://www.mysewnet.com/en-us/my-account/#/cloud/)

+`Last New Files Folder` - button will reopen the previously matched files when using MySewnet or 'None' as the Output location.
+It open appears if you have used that mode.

 ## Command-line parameters